Docs/CMS Integrations/Strapi Integration

 Strapi Integration

 Connect your iContentForge project to a Strapi CMS (self-hosted or Strapi Cloud) to automatically publish generated articles.
-This guide covers the required API token permissions, base URL configuration, and content type mapping.
+This guide covers the required API token permissions, base URL configuration, version selection, and content type mapping.

 Prerequisites